jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Techvolution is, therefore, intentional evolution.
 It's a more advanced and quicker way to adapt that isn't a magical mystery, as natural evolution is to polar bears, but is instead something we can understand.

 The question is, what drives us to consciously work so hard to evolve life on Earth?

+>"It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change." _Charles Darwin_

 ## The Majic of Techvolution